cpressey/LCF-style-ND/README.md

 attributes whose names begin with single underscore.
 Just pretend that the functions we define here are the _only_ functions that can access these attributes.
-All other code is just magically prevented from accessing them.
+All other code is just, you know, magically prevented from accessing them.

 These attributes are: